 Maximum force: 1000 tonnes

 Maximum bending line length: 7200 mm

-If there are no extra requirements from the customer, ISO standard tolerances apply to our products.
+If there are no extra requirements from the customer, then by default ISO standard tolerances (class m) are applied to our products.
 Bending tolerances are shown in the table above.